Percent Off Calculator

 Example Problem

-A jacket originally costs $79.99 and is on sale for 25% off.
-What is the sale price?
+A jacket originally costs $79.99 and is marked 25% off.
+What is the discount amount and what is the final sale price?

 1. Start with the original price: $79.99